 How old does a baby have to be to fly?

 There is no set age restriction on flying with a newborn baby.

 Babies age 0 to 2 years old are charged a much cheaper rate!
 Click here to see the prices sorted according to certain airlines.

-Choosing the right baby carry on luggage can be a head ache!
+Choosing the right baby carry-on luggage can be a headache!
 Trust me, I know from experience!
-There are so many styles, designs and varieties!
-From your typical baby suitcase, baby travel bag to a baby carry bag.
+There are so many styles, designs, and varieties!
+From your typical baby suitcase, a baby travel bag to a baby carry bag.
 There are even options of ride on luggage for toddlers.
-Yes, head ache!!
+Yes, headache!!

-These days I am a proud owner of a DadGear backpack diaperbag!
+These days I am a proud owner of a DadGear backpack diaper bag!
 Yup, you read it right!!
 This is the coolest baby travel bag that money can buy and the best backpack that I have ever had!
-Thanks to all the research we did over at the Best Backpack Diaper Bag, they really helped us choose the right backpack for our travels!

 - Being a bloke, no one knew that I was carrying a diaper bag.
 DadGear diaper bag looks like a normal backpack.